Azure/Azure-Sentinel/Playbooks/Incident-Status-Sync-To-WDATP/readme.md

 **Description**

-A question that always get flagged when working on Azure sentinel specially in organizations where implementation of E5 is adopted at full scale that is:

-When closing an incident in Azure sentinel will incident status get closed in let's say MDATP portal as well ?

-The short answer is NO it simply won't! and this answer is applicable only to the very moment this article was written as Microsoft is bringing a lot of new features every second!

-Likely there is an easy way to do this and it's also meeting best practices by utilizing the playbooks in Azure sentinel itself.
+This playbook is only applicable in following scenario:
+- MDATP connector is enabled in Azure sentinel
+- An analytic rule is configred to log incidenets in sentinel based on received information from MDATP

+In the mentioned scenario when an incident status changes for example when an incident get closed or re-opened, the incident status doesn't get propagated and reflected in MDATP.

-In following lines we can see an example of how to do this:
+This playbook represents an example of how to keep incident status in sync between sentinel and MDATP.

-The bottom line when exploring whether it could be possible technically to sync an incident status between sentinel and MDATP is to find a common matching criteria between the two entities. let's look at following incident in Azure sentinel for instance:
+The goal is to find a common matching criteria between the two entities.

+If we look at shown example of one incident in sentinel

  ![Picture1](./Graphics/1.gif)